 When and how do you get paid?

-The $20 Payoneer minimum is the platform’s most frustrating feature for new users.
-At $0.02 to $0.10 per task, reaching $20 takes hundreds of completed tasks.
+Payoneer is the platform they use to process payments but at $0.02 to $0.10 per task, reaching $20 so you can cash out takes hundreds of completed tasks.
 Several members have reported sitting on small balances for months without hitting the threshold.

 What stuff do you need to start?